-Designated Villain: not a villain per se, but Evelyn's husband is portrayed In a very negative way.
-This is unfair as throughout the movie we never see nor hear of him doing anything bad to her or anyone else.
+Designated Villain: Not a villain per se, but Evelyn's husband is portrayed in a very negative way.
+Throughout the movie, the audience never sees nor hears of him doing anything bad to her or anyone else.
 He's not very exciting and clearly has interests that don't involve her, but he doesn't try to suppress her new-found spirit either.
-When it is inconvenient for him, he merely gets annoyed but never says anything mean or regrettable.
-The only time he ever draws the line is when she wants to move Ninny in with them—something he only finds out when he discovers Evelyn preparing a room for her.
+When it is inconvenient for him, he gets annoyed, but never says anything mean or regrettable.
+The only time he ever draws the line is when she wants to move Ninny in with them—something he only finds out about when he discovers Evelyn preparing a room for her.
 He attempts to reason that Ninny is both very old and not even family.
-Being as Evelyn has only known her for a short time, has only visited her in a facility where she receives 24/7 care, and the fact that despite being very old Ninny is otherwise in good health and could live for another 10-15 years—not to mention the inevitable issues that will arise when they must make end-of-life decisions for a non-related adult living under their roof—Ed definitely has a point.
+Since Evelyn has only known Ninny for a short time, has only visited her in a facility where she receives 24/7 care, and that despite being very old, Ninny is otherwise in good health and could live for another 10-15 years (not to mention the inevitable issues that will arise when they must make end-of-life decisions for a non-related adult living under their roof), Ed definitely has a point.

 "Just let her go.
 Miss Ruth was a lady, and a lady always knows when to leave."

 Smokey's reminiscing about Ruth, before he freezes to death.